JimGile/library-app/ImplementationPrompts.md

 /speckit.implement please implement the User Story: Member Registration and Login [US2]

+do NOT run AuthTest.cs.
+It always hangs.
+Either fix it or remove it.

 /speckit.implement please implement the User Story: Book Reservations [US3]

 /speckit.implement please implement the User Story: Admin Book Management [US4]